Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: The Mahalanobis score and main results

-Remind that we are interested in the diagonal terms $(\bfS(z))_{ii}$, hereinafter denoted by $S_i(z)$ for short.
-Here, the vector $b^n(z)$ is affine in $z$ and $d^n(z)$ is a positive quadratic form in $z$ (see Lemma \ref{lemma:expr_bn_dn_rn} for expressions of $b^n$ and $d_n$).
-In particular, the evaluation of the full score function requires only one matrix inversion ($\bfD_{\mu}^{-1}$, Lemma \ref{lemma:scores_transpose}), instead of one inversion per $z$ candidate if using formula \eqref{eq:def_score_S}.
+\iain{Detailed expressions of $\bfC_n, b^n(z)$ and $d_n(z)$ are given in Lemma \ref{lemma:expr_bn_dn_rn}.} Notably, the vector $b^n(z)$ is affine in $z$ and $d^n(z)$ is a positive quadratic form in $z$.
+Recall that we are interested in the diagonal terms $(\bfS(z))_{ii}$, hereinafter denoted by $S_i(z)$ for short.
+Equation \eqref{eq:scores_ simple} implies that the evaluation of the full score vector $(S_1(z),\ \ldots \ , S_{n+1}(z))$ requires only one matrix inversion ($\bfD_{\mu}^{-1}$, see Lemma \ref{lemma:scores_transpose}), instead of one inversion per $z$ candidate if using formula \eqref{eq:def_score_S}.
 The second step consists in applying Lemma \ref{lemma:simplify}, which shows that $\bfC_n$ in equation \eqref{eq:scores_ simple} is given by